 What's a fair use policy?

 A fair usage policy (FUP) is part of the terms and conditions in the contract with your internet service provider (ISP).
 They aren’t always made obvious outside of the contract, but they contain restrictions on how a broadband connection can be used.

 What’s the difference between fair usage and a data limit?

 A data cap or allowance is a specific amount of data which you can use in each billing period, with penalties (such as additional charges or reductions in speed) for exceeding the limit.

 In contrast, FUPs are usually vague and do not specify a limit.
 They are deliberately broad because they're generally intended to prevent a small number of users from consuming an excessive amount of bandwidth which could impact broadband performance for everyone else, rather than placing restrictions on all subscribers.

 What does “acceptable usage” mean?

-Note that in some cases a provider will bundle all these terms under one heading, so you may find that usage limits are set out in a sub-section of a broader Fair Use or Acceptable Use policy.
+Note that in some cases a provider will bundle all these terms under one heading, so you may find that usage limits are explained in a sub-section of a broader Fair Use or Acceptable Use policy.

 Who is affected by a Fair Use Policy?

-Fair use policies are used to combat unusually high data usage which is outside the norm, so you could run up against it if you download or upload large amounts of data very frequently.
+Fair use policies are typically intended to combat unusually high data usage which is outside the norm, so you could run up against it if you download or upload large amounts of data very frequently.